TanYa-Go/TanjaG.Portfolio/README.md

 ### **Features to be implemented**

-In the future I would like to add an option for admin to be able to add and edit a New Project, new Employment and Education details.
+In the future I would like to add an option for admin to be able to add and edit a New Project, new Employment and Education details, the same way it is possibe to add skills and testimonials.

-I would also like to add a form in contact section so people can have that option as well to contact me  without leaving the page.
+I would also like to add a contact form so people can have that option as well to contact me without leaving the page.